warmana/cloudant-docs-fork/source/includes/api/_design_documents.md

 }
 ```

+Filter functions are design documents that enable you to filter the [changes feed](database.html#get-changes).
+They work by applying tests to each of the objects included in the changes feed.
+If any of the function tests fail,
+the object is 'removed' or 'filtered' from the feed.
+If the function returns a `true` result when applied to a change,
+the change remains in the feed.
+Therefore,
-Filter functions filter the [changes feed](database.html#get-changes), removing changes you don't want to monitor.
+filter functions let you 'remove' or 'ignore' changes you don't want to monitor.

-The filter function is run over every change in the changes feed, and only those for which the function returns `true` are returned to the client in the response.
+<aside>Filter functions can also be used to modify a [replication task](advanced_replication.html#filtered-replication).</aside>

 <div></div>